markstinson/minecraftinst/README.md

 Launchers
 ---------
-The script now supports multiple launchers, as defined by the LAUNCHERS array and following parameter array for each launcher.
+The script now supports multiple launchers, as defined by the `LAUNCHERS` array and following parameter array for each launcher.

 ###Launcher configuration
-There are two parts to defining launchers; the LAUNCHERS array, and the launcher-specific settings arrays.
+There are two parts to defining launchers; the `LAUNCHERS` array, and the launcher-specific settings arrays.

-The LAUNCHERS array defines the list of available launchers - These values are also used as the script parameter options.
+The `LAUNCHERS` array defines the list of available launchers - These values are also used as the script parameter options.

-The launcher-specific settings arrays must have the same name as their corresponding entry in the LAUNCHERS array, except that the name of the launcher-specific settings array must be in uppercase.
+The launcher-specific settings arrays must have the same name as their corresponding entry in the `LAUNCHERS` array, except that the name of the launcher-specific settings array must be in uppercase.
 The following fields are available for each launcher, any optional ones may be left blank by setting their value to `""`:
-#   Display name, base directory, JAR URL, JAR filename, shortcut filename,
-#   icon URL, custom command[s] to execute before launching.
 1. Display name - The "friendly" name for the launcher, used in places such as the shortcut name.
 Example: `"Spoutcraft"`
-1. Base directory - Directory in which to place the JAR file for the launcher, this should ideally be the same place as where the launcher stores its files.
+1. Base directory - Directory in which to place the jar file for the launcher, this should ideally be the same place as where the launcher stores its files.
    Example: `"${HOME}/.spoutcraft"`
-1. JAR URL - Full address of the JAR file that should be downloaded for the launcher.
+1. Jar URL - Full address of the jar file that should be downloaded for the launcher.
 Example: `http://get.spout.org/Spoutcraft.jar`
-1. JAR filename - Name to save the JAR file as within the base directory.
+1. Jar filename - Name to save the jar file as within the base directory.
    Example: `spoutcraft.jar`
 1. Shortcut filename - Name to save the shortcut as, this should usually have the `.desktop` extension.
 Example: `spoutcraft.desktop`